smrfeld/dash-annotate-cv/README.md

 # Dash Annotate CV - A dash library for computer vision annotation tasks

 `dash_annotate_cv` is a Python Dash library for computer vision annotation tasks.
+It exposes reusable annotation components in a library format for `dash`.

 ![](readme_gif.gif)